hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 13 Occurrence       Hymenoptera  0.16666667
 14 Occurrence       Lepidoptera  0.16666667
 ```
-Now, look at which Diet Types are listed:
+Now, look at which Diet Types are listed.
 Items, Wt_or_Vol, and Unspecified are what we'll be checking with the following code (not Occurence):
 ```
 > sum(subset(bluwarb$preySummary, Diet_Type=="Items")$Frac_Diet)
 [1] 1
 ```
 To find the sum of the different Diet Types, simply change "Items" to whichever Diet Type you want, such as "Unspecified" or "Wt_or_Vol".
+Don't forget to substitute in your new variable name also for each new bird.
-The sum of each Diet Diet should be 1.0 or reasonably close.
+The sum of each Diet Type should be 1.0 or reasonably close.
 If the value is not about 1.0, it means there is probably a typo, error, or other problem somewhere in the entries.
 Open up the AvianDietDatabase and check the values for the Diet Type(s) where the sum was not 1.0 to find the problem.
 You most likely will have to consult the sources or papers themselves to reference the values.
 Make the necessary corrections and re-check the new sum.